PALEOCEANOGRAPHY AT MICHIGAN STATE

 Drilling for sediments on the Baltic Sea on IODP Expedition 347 in 2013.
 Past and ongoing projects are aimed at reconstructing the distribution of low oxygen conditions in the Baltic through the Holocene.

-We'll be returning to the Baltic successively over the next two years as part of an exciting collaboration with WHOI, URI, and IOW to evaluate Mn, I, O, and N (or MnION!!) cycling links in suboxic zones.
+We just returned to the Baltic Sea in April 2024 as part of an exciting collaboration with WHOI and IOW (among others) to evaluate Mn, I, O, and N (or MnION!!) cycling links in suboxic zones.

 Welcome to the Hardisty lab home page!